paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step5.md

 Let's open a second terminal window and imperatively create an HPA on the nginx deployment using the `kubectrl autoscale` command.

-To open a second terminal window, click the `+ ` sign at the top of the Katacoda's interative terminal ot the right.
+To open a second terminal window, click the `+ ` sign at the top of the Katacoda's interative terminal to the right.

 Execute the following command to create an HPA against the deployemnt, `nginx`.